kubernetes-sigs/jobset/keps/672-succeeded-startup-policy/README.md

 - `controllers`: `01/19/2024` - `30.2%`

-We will create a new file called execution_policy for the functionality.
+We will add this functionality to the startup_policy API for the functionality.

 #### Integration tests

 - Using "ready" ReplicatedJobs status for JobSet with 2+ ReplicatedJobs
 - Using "succeeded" ReplicatedJobs status for JobSet with 2+ ReplicatedJobs
 - Validate that if the first ReplicatedJob fails, the second ReplicatedJob does not execute.
-- Ensure that when ExecutionPolicy and FailurePolicy sets together, the JobSet will restart the job sequence from the beginning in case of failure.
+- Ensure that when StartupPolicy and FailurePolicy sets together, the JobSet will restart the job sequence from the beginning in case of failure.
-- Validate the JobSet controller restart in the middle of the ReplicatedJobs execution when ExecutionPolicy is set.
+- Validate the JobSet controller restart in the middle of the ReplicatedJobs execution when StartupPolicy is set.

 ### Graduation Criteria